atlassian-labs/babel-plugin-storybook-csf-title/README.md

 The plugin takes a single `toTitle` option. `toTitle` is a function that, for every story file that is transformed, recieves Babel's `state` object, and must return the story file's title as a string.
 Most `toTitle` implementations will make decisions based on `state.filename`.

-To configure the respective `toTitle` implementation, you may want to provide additional options to the plugin.
-These options are then available to the `toTitle` implementation via the `state.opts` object.

 ## Generating meaningful story names

 In most cases, the story name will be generated based on the story file's file name.
 Here's a possible implementation of `toTitle` for a `yarn workspaces`-style monorepo setup: